After Jharkhand, more special trains to be run for Bihar, WB people stranded in TN

 "The higher officials have planned to operate three special trains - two on Thursday and the third on Saturday - for the three states," he said.
 On Wednesday night, the first special train,arranged by the Tamil Nadu government on the request of the Jharkhand government,left to Jharkhand from Katpadi in Vellore district.

-It willreach the Hatia station in Ranchi on Friday morning.
-The nearly 22 coaches, carrying about 1,140 persons including large number of patients and their attendants stranded in CMC, enforced physical distancing.
+It will reach the Hatia station in Ranchi on Friday morning.
+In the nearly 22 coaches, carrying about 1,140 people including a large number of patients and their attendants stranded in CMC, physical distancing was enforced.

 ALSO READ